-In the mid-1990s the main departmental system became a less exciting DECsystem 5830 MIPS-based machine, essentially a superset of their MIPS-based workstations.
+In the mid-1990s the main departmental system became a less exciting DECsystem MIPS-based machine, essentially a superset of their MIPS-based workstations.
 Then c.1997 the DECsystem was replaced by a slightly more exciting Sun Ultra Enterprise 450 using the UPA packet-switched interconnect.

-Throughout this whole period many smaller machines were used within the Department, both dedicated graphics machines and graphics workstations (for example, a Ramtek 6200A), a great array of IBM, Apple, Sun, HP and DEC personal machines, uniprocessor and multiprocessor servers of various types (e.g. Cromenco/Z80, Corollary, Heurikon), including slightly larger systems (like VAX 11/730, 11/750, MicroVAXes, and Alpha servers) within research groups in the Department.
-In c.1984 a Northstar Dimension became the first PC teaching tool in the Department, with 8 workstations and one base unit, followed in later years by complete labs full of PCs.
+Throughout this whole period of course many smaller machines were used within the department, both dedicated graphics machines and graphics workstations (for example, a Ramtek 6200A), a great array of IBM, Apple, Sun, HP and DEC personal machines, uniprocessor and multiprocessor servers of various types (e.g. Cromenco/Z80, Corollary, Heurikon), including slightly larger systems (like VAX 11/730, 11/750,

+MicroVAXes, and Alpha servers) within research groups.
+In c.1984 a Northstar Dimension became the first PC teaching tool in the department, with 8 workstations and one base unit, followed in later years by complete labs full of PCs.

 The student numbers grew from 189 in c.1970-71 to 1123 in c.1996-97 (Fig.3).
 This put a lot of pressure on space.
-Initial computer science activities were based in 21 Lincoln Place from approximately 1962 to 1968.
+Initial computer science activities were based c.1962-1968 in 21 Lincoln Place.
 When the IBM 360/44 arrived in 1969 these activities moved to a Terrapin Hut in the Fellows Garden, now Fellows Square, and stayed there until 1972.
-The Department of Computer Science, Department of Statistics and Computer Lab were all based there, and a second Terrapin Hut was located nearby for use as a lecture theatre by these departments.
-The imminent building of the Arts block forced the Department of Computer Science and Computer Lab to move to Pearse Street in Sept.
-1972.
-From 1972 to 1988 the Department had its base in 192-205 Pearse Street, but gradually outgrew that space; very crowded but companionable coffee/tea breaks were taken cheek by jowl in a room about three metres square.
-The move to the O'Reilly Institute in 1988 created a very temporary reprieve, but as computer science evolved so did the teaching and research numbers, and so did the pressure on space; at one point the Department was spread over eight locations.
+The Dept.Computer Science, Dept.Statistics and Computer Lab were all based there, and a second Terrapin Hut was located nearby for use as a lecture theatre by these departments.
+The imminent building of the Arts block forced the Dept.Computer Science and Computer Lab to move to Pearse Street in Sep-1972.
+From 1972-88 the department had its base in 192-205 Pearse Street, but gradually outgrew that space; very crowded but companionable coffee/tea breaks were taken cheek-by-jowl in a room about three metres square.
+The move to the O'Reilly Institute in 1988 created a very temporary reprieve, but as computer science evolved so did the teaching and research numbers, and so did the pressure on space; at one point the department was spread over eight locations.

-Research had always been active, initially within the M.Sc. courses.
+Research had always been active.
+The M.Sc. courses had a strong research component.
 Research became very active in the late 1970s with research on the development of packet switching networks.
 The Department was involved in EURONET and the information retrieval system built above it (Diane).
 In 1980 a Cambridge-ring (token) network was installed, as well as the first "Ethernet" (3Mbps network linking assemblies of MC68000 and network boards designed in Stanford University that Sun later used in its first workstations).
 In 1982 an ESPRIT (European Strategic Research Program in Information Technology) pilot project on an Expert System Builder (Project 96) with partners from five countries was funded by the European Commission.
 In the following year the Distributed Systems Group (DSG) received very substantial funding for a distributed systems project.
 This eventually led to the setting up of IONA Technologies, whose CORBA middleware for linking incompatible machines was very successful and installed in many countries.
 Work continued in the networks area especially in conjunction with the European Unix Users Group and led to the formation of a campus company, IEUNET, which was the first internet service provider in Ireland.